 The qualification criteria, process, and certification examination is administered by the non-profit organization American Board of Toxicology (ABT).
 According to the ABT, the first DABT certification examination was given on August 4th, 1980.
 As of February, 2020 there are 2552 total active DABTs located in 29 countries.

 The DABT Certification Examination is composed of five knowledge domains which are:

 As with most professional designations, you will see the acronym DABT after a person’s name on business cards, professional reports, and email signature blocks.

-For the purpose of occupational toxicology and the establishment of health-based exposure limits (HBELs) it is preferred that a DABT certified toxicologist and/or European Registered Toxicologist (ERT) review and approve all such reports.
+For the purpose of occupational toxicology and the establishment of health-based exposure limits (HBELs), which include acceptable daily exposure limit or permitted daily exposure (PDE) reports, it is preferred that a DABT certified toxicologist and/or European Registered Toxicologist (ERT) review and approve all such reports.
 A DABT designation demonstrates that the person has the documentation to be considered a “qualified expert” in the field of toxicology, thus meeting the European Medicines Agency (EMA) and Pharmaceutical Inspection Co-Operation Scheme (PIC/s) expectations for an “expert review” of such reports prior to their issuance.
 In addition, the recently released ASTM standard on Standard Guide For Derivation of Health Based Exposure Limits (HBELs) mentions DABT and ERT for the desired qualifications.